saraachour/stanford-cs104.github.io/src/routes/assignments/assign3/+page.svelte.md

 the command `ipconfig.exe`, on macOS you can use `ifconfig`, and on linux you can use `ip addr`.
 This will list all the network devices your computer has available!

-For example, one network interface may look as follows:
+For example, running this command on a Mac may output a network interface that looks as follows:
 ```shell
 en0: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500
 	options=400<CHANNEL_IO>